-There was also a panel discussion where panellists and audience listened to Mandarin-English interpretation, with radio headsets used in combination with smartphones.
-Working closely with events agency, MCI Australia, Interprefy provided onsite support prior to, and for the duration of, the event.
+There was also a panel discussion where panellists and the audience listened to Mandarin-English interpretation, with radio headsets used in combination with smartphones.
+Working closely with the events agency, MCI Australia, Interprefy provided onsite support prior to, and for the duration of, the event.

 It was a great, easy service.

 A world conference with multiple talks in 8 different languages

 The 20th World Congress of Accountants (WCOA) is a momentous event for the global accountancy profession.
 The international accounting conference represents a chance to engage with visionaries and leaders and to bring their own expertise to the world stage.
 It only occurs every four years and brings together more than 6,000 delegates from over 130 countries to hear world-class speakers and leaders across the finance and business community.